What Is Apert Syndrome?

 Apert syndrome can usually be diagnosed at birth by looking at your infant’s skull and face.
 Genetic testing often confirms whether your child has Apert syndrome or another condition.

 There is no cure for Apert syndrome, but surgery can often help correct some of the resulting issues.
-As one of the region’s leading facilities for correcting this condition, Gillette Children’s Specialty Healthcare provides comprehensive services throughout the diagnosis and treatment process.
+As one of the region’s leading facilities for correcting this condition, Gillette Children’s provides comprehensive services throughout the diagnosis and treatment process.

 Typically, facial surgery for Apert Syndrome treatment takes place in three parts: